 Playa de la Sal — The Wild Casares Coast

 Playa de la Sal sits tucked between two rocky headlands in Casares, near the historic Torre de la Sal watchtower.
 This is the beach for those who want raw, unpolished beauty.
-It's smaller — roughly 400 metres of sand — and genuinely quiet even in August.
+It's smaller — roughly 300 metres of sand and rock — and genuinely quiet even in August.

 The landscape is authentic wildness: rough scrubland backs the beach, cliffs flank both sides, and the water runs deep and clear.
 The beach itself is mixed sand and shingle, with rocky outcrops at both ends.
-A handful of chiringuitos exist nearby (notably Chiringuito La Sal, which moved from the beach up to the headland), but they're mercifully low-key.
+A handful of chiringuitos exist nearby (notably Chiringuito Beach-Bar La Sal, right on the sand), but they're mercifully low-key.
 No sunbed monopoly.
 No constant vendor traffic.

-Access & Parking: From Sabinillas, it's roughly 12 km and 15-20 minutes north via the A-7 towards Casares Pueblo, then coastal roads down to Playa Ancha and Playa de la Sal.
+Access & Parking: From Sabinillas, it's just 3-4 km and 5-8 minutes northeast — cross the Río Manilva and take the first coastal exit for Casares Costa; the beach sits by the Torre de la Sal watchtower.
 Parking is limited but adequate — a small car park near the beach and roadside spaces.
 Low tide is best for exploring the full stretch; high tide narrows it considerably.

 Lifeguards & Facilities: Lifeguards are present during peak season (June-September).
 Showers and basic facilities exist.
 The beach is cleaned in summer but less intensively than urban beaches, so you'll encounter more driftwood and natural debris — which is part of its authentic charm.